 Section 1.
-Medical, Vision and Dental Insurance
+Medical, Dental, and Vision Insurance

-The sole medical benefit plan available to employees will be a High Deductible Health Plan (HDHP).
+The sole medical benefit plan currently available to employees is a High Deductible Health Plan (HDHP).
 The cost for "employee only" coverage for the HDHP medical, dental, and vision insurance premiums shall be paid by the City for bargaining unit members while they are employed by the City.
 Members are responsible for the cost of covering dependents on these plans.